 To get into this new Escape Lounge, you’ll need The Platinum Card® from American Express.

 No card opens more airport lounge doors than the Amex Platinum card.
 For starters, it will get you and two guests into all Centurion and Escape lounges for free.
 Without the Amex Platinum Card, entry at an Escape Lounge would cost you $45 per person.

 You also get a Priority Pass Select membership, which gets you and your guests into 1,200-plus lounges worldwide.
-And finally, you can access Delta Sky Clubs so long as you’re flying Delta that day (you can also pay $29 to bring in a guest).
+And finally, you can get into the Delta Sky Club so long as you’re flying Delta that day (you can also pay $29 to bring in a guest).